FouedD/GCP-Scripts/README.md

-This repository contains some useful code I used while working on GCP.
+This repository contains some useful code for GCP.
-Each folder contains python scripts for a specific subject.